School trips – The ultimate teacher guide

 Breathtaking sets, mindblowing special effects, over 350 lavish costumes and a fabulous cast and orchestra bring the magic of Disney’s Aladdin to life on the West End stage.

-This spectacular show, which is packed full of dancing, music and storytelling, is a fantastic stimulus for creative work and will inspire primary and secondary pupils alike.
+This spectacular show, which is packed full of dancing, music and storytelling, is a fantastic stimulus for creative work.
+It will inspire primary and secondary pupils alike.

 Every day hundreds of students take part in curriculum-linked workshops and lectures at, or delivered, by Shakespeare’s Globe.